 We are committed to helping organisations to adapt to the current uncertain financial and operating context.
 We want to support organisations to build resilience and entrepreneurial approaches, develop new sources of income, increase private fundraising, build business and financial management skills, and to be ready to respond to opportunities presented by new sources of finance and digital innovations.
 When investing in the resilience of organisations, we will continue to prioritise protecting past National Lottery investment in heritage.

-How can HLF best support heritage organisations across the UK to become more enterprising and financially sustainable?
+enterprising and financially sustainable?
 Please select and rank the top three ways in which you think HLF could do this, placing the numbers 1-3 in the corresponding box.

-Provide funding to individual organisations to achieve strategic organisational change

-Provide early-stage funding to support new organisations and enterprises in setting their direction

-Provide small-scale funding to help organisations build their fundraising capacity and kills

-Provide funding for testing new ideas, such as the viability of new commercial activity

-Fund business support training and capacity building programmes, including in investment readiness

-Other, please specify

-HLF should not support heritage organisations to become more enterprising and financially sustainable

-Why have you chosen these as your top three?
+Provide funding to individual organisations to achieve strategic organisational change Provide early-stage funding to support new organisations and enterprises in setting their direction Provide small-scale funding to help organisations build their fundraising capacity and skills 3 Provide funding for testing new ideas, such as the viability of new commercial activity Fund business support training and capacity building programmes, including in investment readiness Other, please specify or HLF should not support heritage organisations to become more enterprising and financially sustainable Why have you chosen these as your top three?